JessicaWildermuth/curology-takehome/README.md

 ## Areas For Improvement And Scaling

 In regards to my own work, I feel that I could have made my components more reusable.
 I also have some read heavy code that I would like to have cleaned up and made more easily understood without actually reading through the code.

+Additionally, I would focus on responsive web design in order to maintain a visual appealing UI for multiple devices/screens.

 In terms of overal scaling, I think having a login feature for users so that they already have the billing information stored and compiled for any subsequent order would be beneficially.
 Similairly with saving payment methods.